Education and Training

 The Center for Regenerative Medicine educates members of the health care team and patients about regenerative medicine and its implications in practice.

-Lectures, mentored experiences, presentations and courses containing components of regenerative medicine and surgery are available via:
+Lectures, mentored experiences, presentations, undergraduate programs and courses containing components of regenerative medicine and surgery are available via:

 - Residencies and fellowships.
 Mayo School of Graduate Medical Education has more than 1,500 trainees and offers nearly 300 programs in virtually every medical specialty.
 When appropriate, these programs include a regenerative medicine rotation or component tailored to the specialty.

 - Clinician-Investigator Training Program.
 The Clinician-Investigator Training Program provides two years of mentored research training for individuals in a Mayo School of Graduate Medical Education clinical residency or fellowship.
 Several positions are available in the program each year.

 Graduate courses.
 Mayo Graduate School provides advanced scientific training in biomedical research.
 The Center for Regenerative Medicine collaborates with Mayo Graduate School and the Mayo Clinic Center for Clinical and Translational Science to offer a regenerative medicine course.

 The 12-lecture course, MPET 6820: "Regenerative Medicine: Principles to Practice," encompasses the discovery-translation-application continuum, enabling students to become proficient in key concepts underlying stem cell platforms and giving them insight into new therapeutic and diagnostic opportunities in regenerative medicine and surgery.